omiridoue/sgsss-workflow/index.md

 __Core Competencies__

--[x] Ability to design and execute research projects from end to end (data to report) -[] Domain expertise
+- [x] Ability to design and execute research projects from end to end (data to report)
+- [ ] Domain expertise
--[] Programming fluency in R and/or Python
+- [ ] Programming fluency in R and/or Python
--[] Experience with data management
+- [ ] Experience with data management
--[] Effective communication and collaborative research skills with both technical and nontechnical colleagues (e.g., version control and documentation)
+- [ ] Effective communication and collaborative research skills with both technical and nontechnical colleagues (e.g., version control and documentation)
--[] Practiced knowledge of machine learning and traditional quantitative social science paradigms -[] Engagement with ethical concerns about digital and digitized data and computational methods (e.g., privacy protection and algorithmic bias)
+- [ ] Practiced knowledge of machine learning and traditional quantitative social science paradigms
+- [ ] Engagement with ethical concerns about digital and digitized data and computational methods (e.g., privacy protection and algorithmic bias)

 **Additional Market-Specific Skills**

--[] Ability to apply theory, methods, and findings to the practical aims of a product and/or organization (non-academic) -[] Proficiency with relational database languages (e.g., SQL) and cloud-based databases (non-academic especially)
+- [ ] Ability to apply theory, methods, and findings to the practical aims of a product and/or organization (non-academic)
+- [ ] Proficiency with relational database languages (e.g., SQL) and cloud-based databases (non-academic especially)

 __Building a CSS Portfolio__

 **Core Competencies**
--[] Publicly available research projects documented from end to end -[x] Reproducible, efficient, and communicable code via GitHub -[] Publish and serve as reviewer for journal publications/conference proceedings
+- [ ] Publicly available research projects documented from end to end
+- [x] Reproducible, efficient, and communicable code via GitHub
+- [ ] Publish and serve as reviewer for journal publications/conference proceedings

 **Additional Market-Specific Skills**
--[] Sharing learnings through research notes (non-academic) and tutorials (academic) Connecting with Computational Social Scientists
+- [ ] Sharing learnings through research notes (non-academic) and tutorials (academic) Connecting with Computational Social Scientists

 **Core Competencies**
--[] Attend and know how to navigate cross-disciplinary computational social science conferences **Additional Market-Specific Skills **
+- [ ] Attend and know how to navigate cross-disciplinary computational social science conferences **Additional Market-Specific Skills**
--[] Work with computational social scientists through internships and work with civic, social, and nonprofit organizations (non-academic)
+- [ ] Work with computational social scientists through internships and work with civic, social, and nonprofit organizations (non-academic)
--[x] Connect with computational social scientists working on similar topics in different sectors via online platforms (e.g., LinkedIn and Slack) (non-academic)
+- [ ] Connect with computational social scientists working on similar topics in different sectors via online platforms (e.g., LinkedIn and Slack) (non-academic)

 ::::::::::::::::::::::::::::